mhmunter/noteFactory/README.md

 # **EmployeeGenerator**

 ## Discription:
-- A program that will use command line to prompts to create a professional tem listing.
+- It is a note taker program, that will accept inputted notes and save them..

  ## **Screen Shot**